open-feature/ofep/007-OFEP-flag-change-events.md

 ## State: DRAFTING

 Some flag SDKs support listening for flag value changes or general configuration changes ([launchdarkly](https://docs.launchdarkly.com/sdk/features/flag-changes), [cloudbees](https://docs.cloudbees.com/docs/cloudbees-feature-management/latest/reporting/configuration-fetched-handler), flagd).
 This can allow us to use an event-based paradigm for consuming flags.
 Client apps may use feature flags for characteristics that aren't specifically tied to a user-action, making imperative flag evaluation a less-than-ideal solution.
+Web clients using frameworks such as React need a way to register a callback for when a provider has initialized, given that it's not uncommon for a flag to be evaluated before the provider is ready (during page load).
 A server application could listen to a flag that changes some operational behavior.

 Examples: